TimoWilhelm/cloudflare-workers-workshop/README.md

 [Open a terminal](https://code.visualstudio.com/docs/terminal/basics) in your editor.
 Run the following command to install the project dependencies:

+> [!NOTE]
+> When using GitHub Codespaces, this command should automatically be executed when you open the project for the first time.

 ```bash
 $ npm install
 ...